José E. Andrade

 Postdoctoral Scholar in Mechanical and Civil Engineering

 I received my Ph.D. from KU Leuven, Belgium, focusing on variational models for non-associative plasticity and fracture.
-In general, my research experience includes modeling failure mechanisms in solid materials, including fatigue and multi-physics problems, and spatiotemporal analysis in environmental science.
-Currently, my work mainly focuses on the micromechanics of complex dissipative processes in granular media.
-Aside from research, O enjoy socializing, traveling, music, movies, and sports.
+In general, my research experience involves the modeling of failure mechanisms in solid materials, including fracture, fatigue, and multi-physics problems, and the spatiotemporal analysis of environmental processes.
+My current work in Prof. Andrade's group mainly focuses on the micromechanics of complex dissipative processes in granular media.
+Aside from research, I enjoy socializing, traveling, music, movies, and sports.

 Rigoberto Moncada López

 I obtained my B.S. in Civil Engineering at UNITEC, Honduras and received my master's degree in Civil-Geotechnical Engineering from Tohoku University, Japan.
 Currently, I am pursuing my Ph.
 D. in Civil Engineering at the Computational Geomechanics group from Caltech.
 My research interests include modeling of granular media and interaction with pore fluid, unsaturated granular response, stress state variation in granular materials and computational analysis of failure and shear banding.
 My prior research experience included granular erodibility, landslide mapping using GIS and remote sensing and slope stability.